 Casual Hourly Employees & the Benefits Rate

-Even though casual hourly employees don’t participate in all Princeton benefit programs, significant benefit costs are associated with their employment.
-The largest of these costs is the University’s share of FICA tax.
+Although casual hourly employees don’t participate in all Princeton benefit programs, they generate benefits costs.
+The largest is the University’s share of FICA tax.
 Hourly employees also are covered by our workers’ compensation policy and have access to subsidized cafeterias.
 In some cases, state law requires that we extend temporary disability coverage to these employees.
-These costs generate approximately eight points of the total benefits rate.
+These costs make up approximately seven points of the total benefits rate.

-In addition, the average benefits rate is a budgeting convenience if a department wishes to convert a casual employee position to regular status; the associated benefits already are part of the department’s budget.
+In addition, the average benefits rate is a budgeting convenience if a department wishes to convert a casual employee position to regular status since the associated benefits are already part of the department’s budget.